 We expect our faculty to pursue peer-reviewed publication.
-In this respect, we agree whole-heartedly with our colleagues in the Division of Natural Sciences.
-Publication includes print and electronic journal articles, chapters in books, entire books (including textbooks), invited and contributed papers that appear in conference proceedings, and contributions to science literature for wider circulation (books, magazines, web encyclopedias, etc.).
+This may include print and electronic journal articles, chapters in books, entire books (including textbooks), invited and contributed papers that appear in conference proceedings, and contributions to

-We recognize, however, that the rate of publication varies from one academic discipline to another, from one subdiscipline of mathematics to another, and even from one scholar to another.
-Therefore, we expect that the department will comment on the appropriateness of the candidate's rate of publication in letters of evaluation.
+We expect that the department will comment on the candidate’s scholarly track record and trajectory as well as the appropriateness of the candidate's rate of publication in letters of evaluation.

 Research with Students

 Creative research with students is a valuable scholarly activity.
 By engaging in cooperative, innovative research with our students, we expand our professional horizons and involve our students in the wonderful process of mathematical discovery.
 The most valuable research project is one in which the collaborators cooperatively address mathematical questions whose answers are unknown and otherwise unavailable to them.
-Both the Kenyon Summer Science Program and the Honors Program in the Department of Mathematics provide excellent opportunities for cooperative research with students.
+We encourage faculty to participate in research activities in collaboration with students that lead to public presentations and peer-reviewed publications.
+The Kenyon Summer Science Program provides an excellent opportunity for cooperative research with students.

-Presenting at professional conferences, editing journals or books, writing grant proposals, and writing professional reviews are valuable scholarly activities.
+Presenting at professional conferences, editing journals or books, writing grant proposals, writing professional reviews and refereeing are valuable scholarly activities.

 Service to the discipline is important as a support to other scholarly activities.
 This service may take many forms, including but not limited to: chairing or organizing special sessions at professional meetings, serving on the committees of professional organizations or other professional committees, and grading advanced placement exams.